smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref pit0Value >}}

+This is modified during calls to {{< lookup/cref SetPIT0Value >}}, and takes the `value` that is passed during each call.
+It is treated as a 16-bit value in all contexts where it appears.

 {{< boilerplate/global-cref platforms >}}

 Each element of this array is a {{< lookup/cref Platform >}} structure.
 The array size is bounded by the {{< lookup/cref MAX_PLATFORMS >}} constant.